Staff & Board

 (She/Her/Hers)

-Leigh is thrilled to join the Board of Zebra Crossings, and has worked with our organization since its inception.
+Leigh is thrilled to be on the Board of Zebra Crossings and has worked with our organization since its inception.
 She is currently the Executive Director of Camp Meridian, a camp for children with congenital heart conditions, and has been a volunteer for camp for 20 years.
-Over the years, Leigh has collaborated on many projects with the Zebra Crossings team in which she has seen the beauty of Zebra Crossing’s impact on children with chronic medical conditions.
+Over the years, Leigh has collaborated on many projects with the Zebra Crossings team in which she has seen the beauty of Zebra Crossing’s impact on the children we serve.

 Barbara Petersen, Board Member